-The $3.67 trillion the government is planning to spend in fiscal year 2013 is your tax dollars.
+The $3.9 trillion the government is planning to spend in fiscal year 2015 is your tax dollars.
 A budget is as much about spending as it is about raising revenue, and individuals like you fund the federal government through income taxes and payroll taxes.
 That means we're all stakeholders in how that money is spent.
+No matter what your priorities – the federal budget affects you.

 Federal dollars also land in our communities by supporting government services like building roads and bridges, and through the enforcement of safety regulations for things like food quality, drinking water, and clean air.